-Results of the analysis of occurrence outside the 54°F to 75°F spawning index range for largemouth bass below Thermalito Afterbay outlet and at the mouth of the Feather River (Appendix 11B, Fisheries Impact Assessment Methods, Table X) are presented in Appendix 11D, Fisheries Water Temperature Assessment, Table X through Table X. At both locations, the percent of months outside the spawning index range would be similar between the NAA and Alt 1A and Alt 1B, except below Thermalito Afterbay outlet during April of dry years when the occurrence of water temperatures outside the range would be 5.6% lower under Alt 1A and Alt 1B relative to the NAA and in June of dry years when the occurrence of water temperatures outside the range would be 5.6% higher under Alt 1A and Alt 1B relative to the NAA.
-Results for Alt 2 and Alt 3 would be similar to those of Alt 1 at all locations.
+Results of the analysis of occurrence outside the 54°F to 75°F spawning index range for largemouth bass below Thermalito Afterbay outlet and at the mouth of the Feather River (Appendix 11B, Table 11B-3) are presented in Appendix 11D, Table 11D-299 through Table 11D-300.
+At both locations, the percent of months outside the spawning index range would be similar between the NAA and Alternatives 1A and 1B, except below Thermalito Afterbay outlet during April of Dry Water Years when the occurrence of water temperatures outside the range would be 5.6% lower under Alternatives 1A and 1B relative to the NAA and in June of Dry Water Years when the occurrence of water temperatures outside the range would be 5.6% higher under Alternatives 1A and 1B relative to the NAA.
+Results for Alternatives 2 and 3 would be similar to those of Alternative 1 at all locations.

-.
+Due to low frequency and magnitude of differences between each alternative and the NAA in exceedances above water temperature index values in the Feather River, they are not expected to be persistent enough to affect black basses at a population level.

 American River

+Operation of Sites Reservoir has the potential to change water temperatures in the American River that could affect the life stages of black basses present.
+As described in Appendix 11B, the two methods used to analyze temperature-related effects to black basses, using largemouth bass to represent all black basses due to similar life cycles and biological requirements, were: (1) Physical Model Output Characterization; and (2) Water Temperature Index Value/Range Exceedance Analysis.
+More details on these methods are provided in Appendix 11B.

-11B-4Visual observation of exceedance plots and differences in modeled mean monthly temperatures by water year type between alternatives and the NAA in the American River at Watt Ave indicates that water temperatures would be predominantly similar among alternatives during the period of presence of largemouth bass (Appendix 6C, River Temperature Modeling (HEC5Q and Reclamation Temperature Model), Tables 6C-14-1a to 6C-14-4c; Figures 6C-14-1 to 6C-14-18).
-At all locations, mean monthly water temperatures for all months within all water year types under Alt 1A and Alt 1B were within ±0.5°F of the NAA.
-Water temperature modeling results for Alt 2 and Alt 3 were similar to those of Alt 1 at all locations.
+The Sites Authority evaluated water temperature model outputs during the period of presence and in the locations of each life stage of largemouth bass in the Feather River (see Appendix 11B, Table 11B-4 for timing and locations).
+Visual observation of exceedance plots and differences in modeled mean monthly temperatures by water year type between Alternatives 1, 2, and 3 and the NAA in the American River at Watt Avenue indicates that water temperatures would be predominantly similar among Alternatives 1, 2, and 3 during the period of presence of largemouth bass (Appendix 6C, Tables 6C-14-1a to 6C-14-4c; Figures 6C-14-1 to 6C-14-18).
+At all locations, mean monthly water temperatures for all months within all water year types under Alternatives 1A and 1B were within 0.5°F of the NAA.
+Water temperature modeling results for Alternatives 2 and 3 were similar to those of Alternative 1 at all locations.
+These results suggest that temperature-related effects to black basses in the American River would be negligible.

-Results of the analysis of occurrence outside the 54°F to 75°F spawning index range for largemouth bass in the American River at Watt Ave (Appendix 11B, Fisheries Impact Assessment Methods, Table X) are presented in Appendix 11D, Fisheries Water Temperature Assessment, Table X through Table X. The percent of months outside the spawning index range would be similar between the NAA and Alt 1A and Alt 1B.
-Results for Alt 2 and Alt 3 would be similar to those of Alt 1. .
+Results of the analysis of occurrence outside the 54°F to 75°F spawning index range for largemouth bass in the American River at Watt Avenue (Appendix 11B, Table 11B-4) are presented in Appendix 11D, Table 11D-301.
+The percent of months outside the spawning index range would be similar between the NAA and Alternatives 1A and 1B.
+Results for Alternatives 2 and 3 would be similar to those of Alternative 1.
+These results suggest that temperature-related effects to black basses in the American River would be negligible.

 Delta